paulvha/apollo3/ble_amdtp_raspPi/readme.md

 start ./amdtc --help-all AND read the documentation (odt)

 ## Versioning

+## paulvha / December 2020 / Version 3.1
+ * update to work with Bluez 5.55 (does not work with Bluez 5.52)
+ * improvements for stability

 ### version 2.0.1 / November 2020
  * fixed missing handles and variables
  * fixed install.txt parameters